Genez-io/genezio-documentation/docs/frameworks/nitrojs.md

 nitro build --preset genezio
 ```
 ## 2. Personalize your generated `genezio.yaml` file
-By building your nitro app using the Genezio preset, a default `genezio.yaml` file will be Generated, which can be further adjusted for specific cases.
+Building your nitro app using the Genezio preset will generate a default `genezio.yaml` file, which can be further adjusted for specific cases.

 This configuration file specifies the project name, deployment region, and details about the backend.
 - [***Read more about Genezio Configuration File***](/docs/project-structure/genezio-configuration-file/)